haddocking/haddocking.github.io/software/haddock2.4/analysis.md

   * * *

-  *   <a name="anaclust">**<u>ana_clusters.csh</u>**</a>:  This script takes the output of **cluster_struc** to perform an analysis of the various clusters, calculating average energies, RMSDs and buried surface area per cluster.
+  *   <a name="anaclust">**ana_clusters.csh**</a>:  This script takes the output of **cluster_struc** to perform an analysis of the various clusters, calculating average energies, RMSDs and buried surface area per cluster.

   To run it, type with as argument the output file of the clustering, e.g.:

-  <pre>   $HADDOCKTOOLS/ana_clusters.csh [-best #] analysis/cluster.out
+  <pre style="background-color:#DAE4E7" >   $HADDOCKTOOLS/ana_clusters.csh [-best #] analysis/cluster.out
   </pre>

   The **[-best #]** is an optional (but recommended!) argument to generate additional files with cluster averages calculated only on the best **#** structures of a cluster.
-The best structures are selected based on the HADDOCK score defined in [run.cns](/software/haddock2.2/run#iter), i.e. the sorting found in _file.list_.
+The best structures are selected based on the HADDOCK score defined in [run.cns](/software/haddock2.4/run#iter), i.e. the sorting found in _file.list_.
 This allows to remove the dependency of the cluster averages upon the size of the respective clusters.
 The following example will calculate cluster averages over the best 45 structures.

-  <pre>   $HADDOCKTOOLS/ana_clusters.csh -best 4 analysis/cluster.out
+  <pre style="background-color:#DAE4E7" >   $HADDOCKTOOLS/ana_clusters.csh -best 4 analysis/cluster.out
   </pre>

   The **ana_clusters.csh** script analyzes the clusters in a similar way as the **ana_structures.csh** script, but in addition generates average values over the structures belonging to one cluster.
 It creates a number of files for each cluster containing the cluster number _clustX_ in the name: